-Robert and Christie Mach are top USAF pilots, and crack CIA spies.
+Troy and Christie Mach are top USAF pilots, and crack CIA spies.
 Marriage gives them certain covert advantages, such as, who'd expect husband and wife agents?

 They really know how to love - their kids, their friends, the USA, aviation, pioneering a new industry - and each other.

-They still struggle with that.
+Okay, they still struggle with that.

 Mach 6 is their plum assignment after a heroic encounter told in the book Complexity.
 Nearly everyone in Mach 6 is a spy, a counterspy or a saboteur, swirling around the most secret and desired research on earth, a Mach 6 aircraft.
 Ian and Vicki, with a team of a thousand, are developing it at super-secret Area-51, Nevada.

 Most nations want the aircraft.
 Some would go to war to get it, or its plans.
 A shadowy conspiracy of twelve, with tentacles into the highest levels of many governments covets the technology most of all.
 Agents are trying to create, protect, steal or destroy what will become a multi-trillion dollar industry – the secret of Mach 6 flight.

 (Since publication, NASA has flown classified, unmanned Mach-5.5 aircraft that look amazingly like the manned one on the cover.
 The 5.5 craft melted critical parts and tumbled out of control to a crash.
 The X-15A has flown even faster.)